Paddy Kirk

-Paddy Dingle (also Kirk) is a fictional character from the British ITV soap opera Emmerdale, played by Dominic Brunt.
+Patrick "Paddy" Kirk (also Dingle) is a fictional character from the British ITV soap opera Emmerdale, played by Dominic Brunt.
 He has been married five times: to Mandy Dingle (Lisa Riley) in 1999 and 2024, to Emily Dingle (Kate McGregor) in 2002, to Rhona Goskirk (Zoe Henry) in 2012 and to Chas Dingle (Lucy Pargeter) in 2020.
 He has also had several extramarital affairs since arriving, notably with Viv Hope (Deena Payne) and Tess Harris (Nicola Stephenson).
 His other storylines in the series have included discovering his biological father and dealing with the loss of his child.